ffly90/napalm-flexfabric/README.md

  * get_interfaces()
  * get_config()

-They have been tested on the following hardware:
+They have been tested on the following hardware with the corresponding firmware that was up to date 2019-07:
  * flexfabric 5824
  * flexfabric 5940
  * flexfabric 7910